 Credit cards, debit cards

 EFT’s (electronic fund transfers).
-For EFT payments: please note that goods will only be released upon confirmation of cleared funds in account.
+For EFT payments: please note that goods will only be released upon confirmation of cleared funds in our account.
 (Note that payments from another bank could take up to 48 hours)

 OEM stands for Original Equipment Manufacturer.
 OEMs, such as HP, Canon, Samsung, Brother, Epson, Xerox, OKI and Lexmark are the companies that manufacture your printers.
 OEM cartridges are cartridges that are branded under your OEM’s brand.
-We offer both OEM and less expensive non OEM products.
+We offer both OEM and less expensive generic products.
 All our products are fully compatible with OEM standards.